Rolex Submariner collector’s 101 – [Part 2]

 Once we go to pointy crown guards, then we have the chapter ring and then we make the jump to the four-lined dials.
 There are also the micro nuances that we see during this time like the neat font style where all the printing is together in the same color.

 The more common version is where the superlative chronometer officially certified text is a slightly different color because it was presumably added after.
 The last 5512 is what we call a maxi dial.
-The plots are larger, its the last run of matte dials and this is a maxi mark 3 lollipop where you see the depth rating changes from the meters first to the feet first toward 1969-1970.
+The plots are larger, it’s the last run of matte dials and this is a maxi mark 3 lollipop where you see the depth rating changes from the meters first to the feet first toward 1969-1970.

 The Submariner has a long history, so we divided this guide into three comprehensive parts.
 Subscribe to our newsletter to find out first when the second part will be available.